youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 Line 3 registers a signal handler, `interruptHandler()`, with interest in the `SIGINT` signal. `SIGINT` is what will be generated when `ctl-C` is entered at the terminal.

-Lines 6 through 9 initialize the WiringPi library, exiting if the initializtion fails.
+Lines 6 through 9 initialize the WiringPi library, exiting if the initialization fails.

 Line 16 prompts the user for what behavior they'd like to see demonstrated.